JellePauchet/RoadIt/documantation/projectplan.md

 #### Opdrachtgever
 - Makkelijk en overal de volgende data kunnen raadplegen
- - administratieve gegevens van een asfaltbatche uit de asfaltcentrale
+ - administratieve gegevens van een asfaltbatch uit de asfaltcentrale
  - administratieve gegevens van een asfalttransport en de actuele locatie
  - alle gegevens omtrent de spreidmachine, walsen en de kwaliteitscontrole

+As principal, I want to consult administrative data of an asfaltbatch form an asfalt mix plant in an easy manner and everywhere.
+As principal, I want to consult administrative data of an asfalttransport and it's location in an easy manner and everywhere.
+As principal, I want to consult all data on finicher, compactor and the qualitycontrol in an easy manner and everywhere.

 #### Asfaltproducent
 - Makkelijk en overal de volgende data kunnen raadplegen